EnterpriseDB/repmgr/README.md

 than `repmgr_$cluster_name`.
 Note there is no need to install the extension, this will be done automatically by `repmgr primary register`.

-Metadata tables have been revised and are not backwards-compatible with repmgr 3.x, however future DDL updates will be easier as they can be carried out via the `ALTER EXTENSION` mechanism.

-An extension upgrade script will be provided for pre-4.0 installations;
-note this will require the existing `repmgr_$cluster_name` schema to be renamed to `repmgr` beforehand.

 Some configuration items have had their names changed for consistency and clarity e.g. `node` => `node_id`. `repmgr` will issue a warning about deprecated/altered options.